Kubernetes

 Add Node Pool

-Delete Kubernetes
+Delete Kubernetes Cluster

-Create a Secret for Container Registry
+Create a Docker Registry Secret

 kubectl create secret docker-registry name-secrets \